 - Use vector graphics (not images) within a PDF format.
 This allows the charts to be neatly scaled to different paper sizes.

 - The legal version is laid out from north pole to south pole on four pages and also includes charts of the poles.
 The letter version has four season pages covering from the north pole to about -40°, and the south pole has it’s own page.
 All Messier objects are depicted on the first 4 pages.

 Here is a list of similar charts created by other people.
 I drew inspiration from many of these.

 - Taki’s Star Atlas — These are great!
 I might create a version of my charts using his 12 page layout.
 I prefer the version of his charts prefixed with c_.

 - Mag-7 Star Atlas — These charts use the same PP3 software I am using for my charts.

 - Cosmic River — This is a nice 8 page layout.
-I used his lines.dat file as a starting point for my constellations.
+I looked at his lines.dat file when creating the one I used for my charts.